 Here are important things to remember when painting a camel:

 - Carefully check your proportions.
 Proportions are very important when you are painting a camel.
-You need to make sure that you have the correct proportions during this stage or the painting will not be correct and you may have to start all over.
+You must ensure that you have the correct proportions during this stage, or the painting will not be correct, and you may have to start all over.

 - The base coat should be as close to the colors you want as possible.
-If your camel is going to be tan then paint the base coat tan in the appropriate areas.
-If the camel is to be brown then paint the brown tones for your base coat in the correct areas.
-Use those colors for your base coat which are as close to the colors you want for the finished painting.
+If your camel will be tan, paint the base coat tan in the appropriate areas.
+If the camel is to be brown, paint the brown tones for your base coat in the correct areas.
+Use those colors for your base coat, which are as close to the colors you want for the finished painting.
 This is another reason why to lay things out on Procreate and to have a clear plan before you start painting is such an important step.

 - Add as much detail as you can to the painting.
-I find if I can add as much detail as I can during this base coat phase it helps save me time for my entire painting.
+If I can add as much detail as possible during this base coat phase, it helps save me time for my entire painting.

 Step 7 – Paint Details

-Once you have painted your base coat, now you are ready to paint the finer details on your base coat.
-For me when I am painting a camel it usually takes me another two or three coats and sometimes even four or five coats of paint before I am completed.
-How many paint coats I need to paint, will depend on what I am painting or how close I got to what I needed on my base coat of paint.
+Once you have painted your base coat, you are ready to paint the finer details on your base coat.
+When I paint a camel, it usually takes me another two or three coats and sometimes even four or five coats of paint before I am completed.
+How many paint coats I need to paint will depend on what I am painting or how close I got to what I need on my base coat of paint.
 That is why I say the proportions and base coat are so important.

 Here are some things to consider when painting camel:

-- Mix colors on the canvas – When I am painting a camel especially when painting the fur of camels, I will mix a lot of the colors on the canvas, not on the palette.
+- Mix colors on the canvas – When painting a camel, especially when painting the fur of camels, I will mix many colors on the canvas, not on the palette.
 This helps give some of the natural variations that the camels have on their fur colors.

-- Use a lot of white – I tend to use a lot of white colors for example white with tan or white with brown or grey when I doing the fur coat of a camel.
+- Use a lot of white – I tend to use a lot of white colors, for example, white with tan or white with brown or grey when I do the fur coat of a camel.
 The brushing strokes can help it look more like fur.

-- Get the shape of the chin, and jaws right – Camels have very interesting jaws or chins.
-Be sure to get them right or the camel will not look correct
+- Get the shape of the chin and jaws right – Camels have interesting jaws or chins.
+Be sure to get them right, or the camel will not look correct.

-- Consider using some deep indigo blues instead of black – I love indigo blue and use it a lot in all my paintings.
-Many times I will use it in place of the color black.
-So do not be afraid to use some deep colors like indigo blue to replace some of the harsher colors like black.
+- Consider using deep indigo blues instead of black – I love indigo blue and use it in all my paintings.
+Many times, I will use it in place of the color black.
+So do not be afraid to use deep colors like indigo blue to replace harsher colors like black.

 Painting a camel is a really fun subject matter to paint.
-They are not only amazing animals that have a very mysterious quality to them, but they are also great subject matters to paint.
-If you can follow these seven simple steps, painting a camel can also be quite easy.
+They are not only amazing animals with a very mysterious quality, but they are also great subject matter to paint.
+If you can follow these seven simple steps, painting a camel can be easy.

 Related Questions